-I \\permalink\\I Required I This theme uses permalinks to facil itate the linking.
-You specify the permalink want for the page e, and the \site output will put the page into the root direct ory when you publish.
-The page will appear inside a folder by the same name, with the actual page being index.html.
-Browsers will automatically show the index.html file inside of any folder, so permalinks avoid the .html extension with file names.
-Permalink names don't have to match your file names, but it might be easier to keep them in sync.
-If you don't use permalinks, Jekyll automatically uses the file name and folder path as the link.
+I permalinkI Required I Make the permalink match the file n ame for the sake of simplicity.
+You specify the permalink you w ant for the page, and the \site output will put the page into the root directory when you publish.
+Permalink names don't hav e to match your file names, but it might be easier to keep the m in sync.
+If you don't use permalinks, Jekyll automatically us es the file name and folder path as the link.